rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 ## Visualization

 The figure below plots $$\langle x \rangle / (nb)$$ as a function of the non-dimensional quantity $\beta b f$.
 The result is intuitive.
 When the force is very large, the polymer becomes fully extended.
 When the temperature is very high, entropic effects dominate and the average end-to-end distance approaches zero.
-The result $\langle x \rangle \rightarrow 0$ as $\beta b f \rightarrow 0$ arises from symmetry: the polymer is biased to the right ($x>0$) less and less by the by the force in this limit.
+The result $\langle x \rangle \rightarrow 0$ as $\beta b f \rightarrow 0$ arises from symmetry: the polymer end is biased to the right ($x>0$) less and less by the force in this limit.

 {:.centerr}
 <figure>